AmiraSayedMohamed/Parallax_Website/README.md

-# Internship Tasks at CeDge
+# Internship Tasks at Cedge

 Welcome to my GitHub repository showcasing the projects I completed during my internship at CeDge as a Web Developer.
 This repository contains tasks categorized by their difficulty levels: Easy, Medium, and Hard.
 Each task demonstrates my skills in web development, including design, interactivity, responsiveness, and advanced web technologies.